-2018 Business news: Carillion, high street highs and lows and 10yrs on from the financial crisis
+2018 Business news: Carillion, high street highs and lows, and 10 years post-financial crisis

 Next on the business news agenda, in terms of volume of UK coverage, was the tit-for-tat tariffs on goods between the US and the EU, China, Mexico, and Canada.
 Trump’s trade wars reached fever pitch in the media in March when the first round of tariffs were imposed against China and then peaked in June when both sides retaliated with more proposed levies.
 Over the course of the year, there were over 65,000 news articles about US trade sanctions.